tigattack/ansible-role-dawarich/README.md

 |--------|---------|
 | string | `http`  |

 Protocol for the Dawarich application.

 Set to `https` if accessing Dawarich through a SSL-terminating reverse proxy.

+Must be one of: `http`, `https`.

 ### `dawarich_port`